anax291/TasteOfDecor/README.md

 1. [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Web API which is used to fetch data from our localhost

-2. [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API). _The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport._ <br> It is used to trigger animations of different elements as they get into viewport (or as the user scroll)
+2. [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+It is used to trigger animations of different elements as they get into viewport (or as the user scroll)

 3. [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
 This API was used to create the page of customization.